robbintt/patternbook/instructions/macos.md

         - uncheck: `Automatically adjust brightness`
     1. `System Preferences->Sound`
         - uncheck: `Show volume in menu bar`
-        - may be default now
+            - this is the default now
 1. Manually manage the dock
     1. Items to add to the dock
         - Chrome